MSCI-245-342/hw-betterbooks/hw-instructions.md

 # hw-betterbooks

++ Author: Mark D. Smucker
++ Version history: Updated July 2021 to work with Rails 6.1 and Ruby 3 and improve material and tasks.

+## Introduction

 In this assignment, you are going to add some features to an existing web app.
-The web app, BetterBooks, uses a subset of the tables you worked with in the last homework.
+The web app, BetterBooks, uses a subset of the tables you worked with in GoodBooks.

 First, I'm going to show you how I made the web app, and then I'll explain the tasks for you to complete.

 ## Background Reading

-While the web and the textbook have basic coverage of Rails, I found the following chapters from [Learning Rails 5](https://ocul-wtl.primo.exlibrisgroup.com/permalink/01OCUL_WTL/5ob3ju/alma999986583426005162) to be the most helpful to understand what was going on:
+While the web and the textbook have basic coverage of Rails, I found the following chapters from [Learning Rails 5](https://ocul-wtl.primo.exlibrisgroup.com/permalink/01OCUL_WTL/5ob3ju/alma999986583426005162) to be the most helpful to understand what was going on (first visit the book via the library link to gain access):
 1. [Chapter 5: Accelerating Development with Scaffolding](https://learning.oreilly.com/library/view/learning-rails-5/9781491926185/ch05.html#accelerating_development_with_scaffoldin)

 1. [Chapter 6: Presenting Models with Forms](https://learning.oreilly.com/library/view/learning-rails-5/9781491926185/ch06.html#presenting_models_with_forms_content)